heisthecat31/EchoVR-Installer/README.md

-the project for this made by android studio.
+the project for this is made by android studio.